DoriCzele/dogomugs/docs/README.md

 * As a new user, I want to be able to create my own account.
 * As an existing user, I want to be able to log in to my account.
-* As an existing user, I want to be able to update my account details if required.
-* As a user, I want the navigation links work properly.
+* As a user, I want the navigation links to work.
 * As a user browsing products, I want to be able to easily navigate on the products page.
 * As a user interested in a particular product or design, I want to be able to search for items.
 * As a user interested in the business, I want to be able to find information about the company.
-* As a user purchasing an item, I want to be able to see the content of my basket, alter quantities or remove products from my cart.
+* As a user purchasing an item, I want to be able to see the contents of my basket, alter quantities or remove products from my basket.
 * As a user, I want the correct total price displayed in the basket before checkout.
 * As a user finalising a purchase, I want to be able to provide my shipping information.
 * As a user finalising a purchase, I want to be able to securely pay for my purchase.
-* As a user with finalised purchase I want to be able to view my ordered products.
+* As a user with a finalised purchase I want to be able to view my ordered products.
-* As a user, I want to be able to share Dog O Mugs on social media.
-* As a user, I want my details kept confident at all times.
+* As a user, I want my details kept confidential at all times.
 * As a user, I want external links to open in a new window.

 ### Site owners Goals

 * As a site owner, I want to promote my products the best way possible to attract new customers.
-* As a site owner, I want to increase profit by reaching a wider audience.
-* As a site owner, I want to be able to overview and process orders.
+* As a site owner, I want an overview of orders.
 * As a site owner, I want to be able to provide customers with an easily accessible clear e-commerce site with a simple flow to increase user experience while shopping.
-* As a site owner, I want new customers to be able to register and create an account.
+* As a site owner, I want new customers to be able to independently register and create an account.
 * As a site owner, I want existing customers to be able to return and log into their account.
 * As a site owner, I want information about the company and products to be available for customers.
 * As a site owner, I want customers to be able to contact us through the website.
 * As a site owner, I want to be able to review and update stock levels through the admin site.
 * As a site owner, I want to be able to add new products through the admin site.
-* As a site owner, I want to be able to modify existing product name, description or price through the admin site.
+* As a site owner, I want to be able to modify existing product names, descriptions or prices through the admin site.
 * As a site owner, I want the payment system to be secure and reliable.

 [Back to Top](#table-of-contents)

 ### Design Choices

 The website's main functionality is to sell mugs and bottles featuring designs of dogs.
 The design choices are clear and simple directing the user's attention to the products.
-The website is featuring some bold colours while keeping the flow clear and simple for customers.
+The website features some bold colours while keeping the flow clear and simple for customers.

+All images and styles are stored on [AWS](https://www.aws.com/).

 ### Colours